ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-he?-,
-lady, not s though 1 iVrbte a hew com­
-ma iulhlbni. unto you, but that which we
-had from the beginning-, that we lave
 one another, She returned it with thh
 |cllowine,: Sccchd chapter of Ruth,
 ±0 verse “Then she fell on her face,